simroux/globalspacers_scripts/Analyses/Target_IMGVR_IMGPR/Readme.md

 First, we use `export_hits.py` to extract information for relevant phages, using the list of phages with known hosts provided in "Data/Additional_data/".
 The command should be `python export_hits.py -u ../../../Data/Additional_data/Phages_with_known_hosts.tsv -d ../../Spacer_database/global_spacer.duckdb`.

 Next, we use `./cross_reference_known_hosts_and_CRISPR_hits.pl run` to compare the taxonomy of the targeting microbe to the one for the host listed in the database.

+Finally, back in the "Beyond_near_exact" folder, we run `./add_virus_info_to_profiles.pl run` to add this information about known host to the targeting profile table.

 ## Add coverage and mismatch information for viruses targeted by multiple taxa
 This is based on a list of viruses identified as targeted by repeats assigned to distinct taxa (classes or above).
 This list can be generated based on scripts provided as part of the main figure 5, but is also provided as "Data/Additional_data/List_multiclass_uvigs_nohq.txt".